-Due to the generosity of the William C. Borst Trust, we are proud to offer full-tuition Visiting and Auditing Student Scholarships to our 2020 online Animal Law Summer Program course – The Law & Ethics of Animal Testing – taught by Professor Paul Locke, JD, DrPH.
+Due to the generosity of the William C. Borst Trust, we are proud to offer full-tuition Visiting and Auditing Student Scholarships to our 2022 online Animal Law Summer Program course – The Law & Ethics of Animal Testing – taught by Professor Paul Locke, JD, DrPH.
 The course explores the complex and oftentimes controversial regulatory framework that governs the use of animals in scientific experiments in biomedical research and in toxicity testing.
 Students will learn about the latest litigation and policy developments from experts who are at the forefront of this quickly evolving field.
 Whether you are new to the topic or a seasoned veteran, this dynamic and fast-paced course will provide you with the tools and knowledge you need to become effective advocates, policy-makers, and analysts in this critically important area of law.
 CALS is proud to be at the forefront of analyzing and critiquing the animal testing framework, having offered the Law & Ethics of Animal Testing course since 2014.
-This is a two credit course offered online from July 20-31, 2020.
+This is a three credit online asynchronous course is offered from May 31 - August 8, 2022

-- Applicant must meet the requirements to take the course as a Visiting Student or Auditing Student (see below for more information).
+- Applicant must meet the requirements to take the course as a Visiting Student or Auditing Student without a certificate (see below for more information).

 - Applicant must demonstrate an outstanding commitment to animal law, with a particular interest in anti-vivisection;

-- Applicant must follow the “How To Apply” instructions below and email their completed materials to Megan Senatori, Director of Strategic Initiatives, at firstname.lastname@example.org on or before May 8, 2020 with the subject line “William C. Borst Anti-Vivisection Visiting and Auditing Student Scholarships”.
+- Applicant must follow the “How To Apply” instructions below and email their completed materials to the Center for Animal Law Studies, at firstname.lastname@example.org on or before May 8, 2022 with the subject line “William C. Borst Anti-Vivisection Visiting and Auditing Student Scholarships”.

 - All scholarship decisions are made by the Center for Animal Law Studies in its sole discretion.